Your new design will be uploaded in:

 Meadowside Mathematical Approach

 Maths at Meadowside sets out to develop logical reasoning, analysis, problem solving skills and the ability to think in abstract ways, as well as offering opportunities for creativity.
-Our approach follows four steps focusing on the key elements in the National Curriculum.
+Our approach follows four steps focusing on the key elements in the National Curriculum through the delivery of White Rose Schemes of Learning.

 • Conceptual understanding: to enable the children to comprehend mathematical concepts, operations and relations.